Friday, June 28, 2019

 I used these and a couple more to make her a tote bag, plus I ordered some playing cards with a pretty pic from Highlands, and I made The Girl a photo ornament with pictures of Teddy.
 All going into my Christmas gifts stash.

 Before we finished up on mowing at Highlands last weekend we stopped at a favorite donut place in Bertram for sausage kolaches and apple fritters.
 Weekend treats!
-During the week we are eating much healthier, scout's honor!
+During the week we are eating much healthier, I promise!

 One of our beer glasses got broken at STW, so I ordered a new decal for its replacement.
 We stopped by and had a beer with our take-out lunch.
 We have renewed our membership, but we are not hanging out there as much as we did last summer - we've been finding new places to go.
 Once I get my new playing cards, I will leave them at a brewery on the games shelf for everyone to play with!